fc-minecraft/hoc2021-makecode-md/human_best_friend-3.md

 ### @hideIteration true
 ### @explicitHints true

-# Human's Best Friends
+# Human's Best Friends (Solution)

 ## Step 1
-Dogs have been friends with people for thousands of years.
-But, something has scared the dogs away.
-Code your Agent to leave ``Beet`` items 5 blocks apart to help the people tame the wolves into dogs.
+The below code is the correct solution to the activity.
+Run the code by pressing the green play button to see it in action.
 #### ~ tutorialhint
 Give your Agent ``Beet`` items by using the ``||agent.agent set block or item||``.
 Move your Agent to the right place using ``||agent.agent move||`` and ``||agent.agent turn||``.
 At the right point use ``||agent.agent drop||`` to drop a ``Beet``.
 Repeat this until the right number of BEETS are placed 5 blocks apart.